Cataloging with RDA

 - Distinguish between work, expression, manifestation and item as they apply to describing and providing access to resources and understand their roles in enabling users to find, identify, select and obtain resources

 - Build descriptions of resources using RDA Core elements

 - Create authorized access points using preferred names for persons, families and corporate bodies and preferred titles for works

-- Articulate relationships among works, expressions, manifestations and items and among resources and persons, families and corporate bodies using RDA vocabularies
+- Articulate relationships between works, expressions, manifestations and items and between resources and persons, families and corporate bodies using RDA vocabularies

 - Use the RDA Toolkit and workflows to identify rules relevant to describing resources and creating access points